-- Proposal 1-FOR the election of all ten nominees for director with terms expiring at the next annual meeting of the Company's shareholders. - Proposal 2-FOR the non-binding resolution to approve the compensation of the Company's named executive officers. - Proposal 3-for ONE YEAR with respect to the non-binding resolution to recommend the frequency of future non-binding votes of the Company's shareholders regarding the compensation of the Company's named executive officers. - Proposal 4-FOR the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017.
+- Proposal 1-FOR the election of all ten nominees for director with terms expiring at the next annual meeting of the Company's shareholders. - Proposal 2-FOR the non-binding resolution to approve the compensation of the Company's named executive officers. - Proposal 3-FOR the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2018.